TheSantacloud/gitd/README.md

 ---

-**Note:** This README provides a basic overview of the functionality and usage of **mgtd**.
-Make sure to check for the latest updates and documentation in the [GitHub repository](https://github.com/dormunis/mgtd)
+**Note:** This README provides a basic overview of the functionality and usage of **gitd**.
+Make sure to check for the latest updates and documentation in the [GitHub repository](https://github.com/dormunis/gitd)